-2.6 To ensure safe development of land affected by contaminants the principles of risk assessment (as set out in paragraph 2.8 below) should be followed.
-The general approach is founded on the concept of the 'source-pathway-receptor' relationship, or pollutant linkage, where source refers to contaminants in or on the ground.
-This is illustrated by the conceptual model34 in Diagram 2.

-2.7 When land affected by contaminants is developed, receptors (i.e. buildings, building materials and building services, as well as people) are introduced onto the site and so it is necessary to break the pollutant linkages.
-This can be achieved by:

-a. treating the contaminant (e.g. use of physical, chemical or biological processes to eliminate or reduce the contaminant's toxicity or harmful properties);
+- 2.6 To ensure safe development of land affected by contaminants the principles of risk assessment (as set out in paragraph 2.8 below) should be followed.
+The general approach is founded on the concept of the 'source-pathway- receptor' relationship, or pollutant linkage, where source refers to contaminants in or on the ground.
+This is illustrated by the conceptual model32 in Diagram 2. - 2.7 When land affected by contaminants is developed, receptors (i.e. buildings, building materials and building services, as well as people) are introduced onto the site and so it is necessary to break the pollutant linkages.
+This can be achieved by: - (a) treating the contaminant (e.g. use of physical, chemical or biological processes to eliminate or reduce the contaminant's toxicity or harmful properties); - (b) blocking or removing the pathway (e.g. isolating the contaminant beneath protective layers or installing barriers to prevent migration);